RasmussenLab/vamb/README.md

 pip install vamb
 ```

+:bangbang: An active Conda environment can hijack your system's linker, causing an error during installation.
+Either deactivate `conda`, or delete the `~/miniconda/compiler_compats` directory before installing with pip.

 Alternatively, it can be installed as a [Bioconda's package](https://anaconda.org/bioconda/vamb) (thanks to contribution from Antônio Pedro Camargo).
 Currently, the Conda version lags behind the pip version, so we recommend using pip.
 The BioConda package does not include GPU support.